top of page

 Age Of The Existing Solar System

-If a solar system is older than a certain age, typically around 10-15 years, it may make more financial sense to start over rather than expand it.
+If a solar system is older than a certain age, typically around 10-15 years, it may make more financial sense to start over rather than add solar panels to the existing system.
 Older systems may have outdated components that are less efficient at generating solar electricity and may require costly upgrades to accommodate additional solar panels.
 Also, older inverters or other equipment may not be able to handle the increased load from additional panels, leading to decreased performance and potential reliability issues.

 Quality Of Original PV System